Registration for Kwahu Easter Marathon to open on March 16

-The much-awaited registration, is to allow qualified and interested athletes to officially join the competition, which has at stake a total of GHC 30, 000 prize money for winners.
+The much-awaited registration, is to allow qualified and interested athletes to officially join the competition, which has at stake a total of GH¢30,000.00 prize money for winners.

 A statement signed by Mr. Edward Boahen - Operations Manager of Medivents Consult - Organizers of the event said, interested and qualified athletes can access the registration forms on www.kwahumarathon.com or pick forms at the front desk of Asempa FM, Ghana News Agency (GNA), Life FM (Nkawkaw), GOIL Filling Station at Nkawkaw, Atibie, and main gate of the Accra Sports Stadium.